Are you a key group member, and do you need help in Ukraine or abroad?

 The geographical focus of the project

-Ukraine and other countries with the largest number of Ukrainian refugees, with a focus on Moldova, Poland, and Germany.
+Ukraine and other countries with the largest number of Ukrainian refugees, with a focus on the Baltic States, Poland, and Germany.

 The HelpNow Hub project is designed to address a war-related emergency to support internally displaced persons within Ukraine and Ukrainian refugees abroad – representatives of key populations.